yogeshhegde/processor-sdk-doc/source/linux/Foundational_Components/U-Boot/UG-General-Info.rst

     	Go `here <../../../devices/AM64X/Overview/Download_and_Install_the_SDK.html>`__ to download and install the SDK.

+    .. ifconfig:: CONFIG_sdk in ('PLSDK')

         TI-u-boot is included in the SDK in <path to tisdk>/board-support.
 Ensure that the u-boot version matches the :ref:`release-specific-build-information-u-boot`.

+    .. ifconfig:: CONFIG_sdk not in ('PLSDK')

+        TI-u-boot is included in the SDK in <path to tisdk>/board-support.
+Ensure that the u-boot version matches the version found in the U-Boot release notes: :ref:`u-boot-release-notes`.

     .. rubric:: Setting the tool chain path